 The Space Structures and Systems Laboratory research activities include spacecraft structures, nonlinear vibrations, astrodynamics and low-energy spacecraft transfer trajectories, ray tracing methodologies for thermal radiation, system identification, structural health monitoring and vibration mitigation.

-The Turbomachinery and Propulsion Lab carries out research in turbomachinery design and aerospace propulsion using numerical methods and high-performance computing.
+The Design of Turbomachine Lab (DoT) carries out research in turbomachinery design and aerospace propulsion using numerical methods and high-performance computing.
 The lab also runs a number of dedicated test benches.

 Urban & Environmental Engineering (UEE)

 The Materials and Structures Mechanics laboratory offers possibilities for aeronautical firms to carry out mechanical tests on different types of aircraft components, such as rods, lubrication groups, bearing supports, flap actuator parts and composite or metallic engine components.

 Materials and Solid Mechanics team focuses on materials (steel, Ti, Al...), their characterization, forming processes and behavior modelling.
 Development and identification of constitutive thermo-mechanical-metallurgical laws rely on macroscopic phenomenological or multi-scale approaches and crystal plasticity models.
 Implemented within FEM codes, these laws and post processors predict stress, strain, microstructure, rupture during forming processes, static or cyclic loading.
 Fatigue, creep, corrosion and additive manufacturing are the current topics.
 Since 1984, MSM team has developed its own non-linear finite element code Lagamine.